ndsev/zserio/doc/ZserioLanguageOverview.md

 may be defined in more than one package.
 If a type named `Coordinate` is defined in package `com.acme.foo`, the type can be globally identified by its fully qualified name `com.acme.foo.Coordinate`, which is obtained by prefixing the type name with the name of the defining package, joined by a dot.
-Another package `com.acme.foo.bar` may also define a type named `Coordinate`, having the fully qualified name `com.acme.bar.Coordinate`.
+Another package `com.acme.bar` may also define a type named `Coordinate`, having the fully qualified name `com.acme.bar.Coordinate`.

-By default, types from other packages are not visible in the current package, unless there are imported explicitly.
+By default, types from other packages are not visible in the current package, unless they are imported explicitly.
 The package and import syntax and semantics follow the Java example.

 **Example**